baudm/mplayer.py/README.txt

 * Features

-  - Pythonic interface and code
+  - Pythonic interfaces to MPlayer
   - Full support for MPlayer commands and properties (generated at runtime)
   - asyncore, PyGTK, and PyQt integration
   - MS Windows support